-One set of such regulations are the employer shared responsibility provisions (ESRP).
+One set of such regulations is the employer shared responsibility provisions (ESRP).
 These are also called the employer mandate.
-This group of provisions within the Affordable Care Act (ACA) calls for certain employers to offer adequate and affordable health insurance coverage to their full-time equivalent employees (FTEs) and their dependents.
+This group of special provisions within the Affordable Care Act (ACA) calls for certain employers to offer adequate and affordable health insurance coverage to their full-time equivalent employees (FTEs) and their dependents.

 This guide will tell you everything you need to know about employer shared responsibility.
 That way, you can best advise your clients through this health insurance regulation and help them avoid penalties for not offering appropriate employer coverage.